Are you on the hunt for some inspiration to build your next email? You couldn’t have found a better place to start.

 - Then look at the editor.
 Hover your mouse over the three little dots at the bottom of the editor’s menu, and you will see that there are more tools for you to use.
 Click on the first icon, “Add Video,” click on the rectangle, go to Settings and just and paste your video’s URL.

 - Pull and stretch your video to fit your banner size or to adjust it.

-- Add a shape over the video if you want to hide a part of it and to create a nice background for your logo and text.
+- Add a shape over the video if you want to hide a part of it and to create a beautiful background for your logo and text.